urho3d/SLikeNet/readme.txt

 changed in SLikeNet 0.2.0.
 As of this version, running 'make install' will install the lib/header files in the usual locations which are configurable via the CMAKE_INSTALL_PREFIX variable.

+3.6 Configuring SLikeNet

+SLikeNet uses macros to control certain settings.
+The overview of the available settings can be found in the accompanying Doxygen generated documentation (refer to the documentation regarding defines.h and NativeFeatureIncludes.h).
+These "settings" can be redefined in the corresponding override-headers (definesoverrides.h / NativeFeatureIncludeOverrides.h).

+3.6.1 Security relevant settings

+When using SLikeNet to transfer files between peers (f.e. via the AutoPatcher or directly via FileListTransfer), SLikeNet allocates a single memory chunk to retrieve the incoming file.
+For rather large files (up to 4 GiB), this can trigger crashes (due to running out of memory) especially on 32-bit targets or on Windows the receiving peer becoming unresponsive (due to falling back to using page files).

+To mitigate these cases, it's *strongly* suggested to redefine SLNET_MAX_RETRIEVABLE_FILESIZE to a reasonable value for your application.
+In principle a lower setting is always preferred.
+So if you know that you never transmit files > 20 MiB over the wire, you'd define the macro to 20971520.